Meet the Staff

 Agustin Guerrero-Flores was born in a small village in Guanajuato, Mexico, and then moved to Detroit, Michigan when he was in the third grade.
 Agustin is a proud graduate of Cesar Chavez Academy High School in southwest Detroit and now is thrilled to be part of the University of Pennsylvania.
-He is a freshman in the College of Arts & Sciences in which he is planning on majoring in Mathematics with a minor in Spanish.
+He is a sophomore in the College of Arts & Sciences in which he is planning on majoring in Hispanic Studies with a minor in Mathematics & Economics.